lauracosgrove/p8105_final-project/report.md

 The next step was to follow the MIMIC website's open tutorial to install MIMIC in a local Postgres database.
 We referenced the public Github MIMIC-code repository for MIT Lab for Computational Physiology (<https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic>) as a guide.
 The MIT researchers who built the MIMIC database also built this repository with the goal of sharing how they performed the technical analysis described in their published literature.
 Given the time constraints of this project, we were limited to how much we could understand how to make use of the MIMIC data on our own.
 Therefore, MIT's Lab for Computational Physiology Github repository served as the most productive and efficient way for us to understand and analyze the MIMIC database.

 From this database query, we were able to gain a clean table of demographic data for all patients who were in the ICU.
 Using the query, we performed exploratory analysis on the Admissions data from MIMIC.
 This gave us patient admit time and discharge time, along with several other demographic variables.
 However we wanted to dig deeper into the relationship between length of total stay in the hospital, length of stay in the ICU, and proportion of mortalities to try to predict the probability of death.
 This led us to focus a portion of our analysis on patient severity scores.
 These scores represent aggregate indices of a patient's condition when they arrive at the ICU.
-From the severity scores, we ran a regression to obtain the probability of patient mortality.
+Ultimately we found that the SAPS-II severity score performs best.
+Using the SAPS-II scores, we ran a regression to obtain the probability of patient mortality.
 This data collection process allowed us to perform a comprehensive analysis on the MIMIC data.

 Initial Questions
 -----------------